mkopischkie/mkopischkie.github.io/_pages/arm.md

 image

 Then, I used the apriori algorithm to generate the frequent itemsets.
-For the Parkinsons transactions, I used a high min_support threshold because the majority of the bacterial names reoccur in each row.
+For the Parkinsons transactions, I used a high min_support threshold of 0.97 because the majority of the bacterial names reoccur in each row.
+From there, I could generate the rules.
+The top 15 rules for confidence, sorted in decreasing order, using a min_threshold of one, are shown below.

+image

+The top 15 rules for support, sorted in decreasing order, using a min_threshold of 0.97, are shown below.

+image

+The top 15 rules for lift, sorted in decreasing order, using a min_threshold of one, are shown below.

+image

+Using the plotly library, I generated a scatter plot of support vs confidence with the hue as support.
+This was created using the rules generated from confidence with a min_threshold of 0.85.

+image

+I could also create a network graph using a min_support=1 to generate the frequent items and a min_threshold=1 for the confidence rules.

+image